Patricia H. Hawley, Ph.D.

 Office: Education 379

-Patricia Hawley has been a Professor in Educational Psychology (in the Department of Educational Psychology and Leadership) since 2013, when she came from the University of Kansas.
+Patricia Hawley has been a Professor in Educational Psychology (in the Department of Educational Psychology, Leadership, & Counseling) since 2013, when she came from the University of Kansas.
 Her work focuses on power relationships across development, with a particular recent focus on bullying and its interventions.
 She and her students have been developing pre-service teacher workshops with the aim of helping teachers mitigate bullying and other noxious power dynamics in the classroom.
 Additionally, she has created a workshop for science teachers designed to reduce teachers' anxieties about teaching evolution.
 Her work on the evolution of children's social relationships and aggression earned her the inaugural Scholarly Achievement Award for Innovation in Research at the University of Kansas.
 She is the author of Resource Control Theory (Hawley, 1999) and the Evolution Attitudes and Literacy Survey (Hawley et al. 2011).
 She has co-edited two books, Aggression and Adaptation: The Bright Side to Bad Behavior and The Evolution of Personality and Individual Differences.

 She received her Ph.D. in Psychology from the University of California Riverside in 1994, and was a post-doctoral fellow at the Max Planck Institute for Human Development, Berlin, Germany, from 1994 to 1998.